 Step 4 – Time to spot clean any pesky stains

-If you’re wondering how to clean blood out of a mattress and vomit stains, then read on for stain-removal solutions specific for blood and vomit stains.
+Have a specific stain?
+Check out our how to clean blood out of a mattress, vomit stains, and semen stains articles for stain-removal solutions specifics.
 But for general stains, mixing baking soda, salt, and cold water does the trick.

 Dab your cleaning cloth onto the solution and use it to rub the stain.
 Let it sit for at least 10 minutes.
 Then, wipe it away with a damp cloth.